7h3730B/MaSnake/README.md

 # 7hSnake
-A little snake game from my friend
+A little snake game made by my friend